ken1009us/mlb-rumors-analysis/README.md

 1. Tag Frequencies:

-- A list of tags (which are MLB teams and the term "transaction") and their respective counts.
-This report would tell you how often each team (or transaction) is mentioned in the articles.
+- A list of tags, which predominantly consist of MLB teams and the term "transactions," showcasing their respective mention counts in the articles.
+From the dashboard, teams like the Minnesota Twins, Cincinnati Reds, and San Francisco Giants were frequently discussed.

-- For visualization in Tableau:
-  - A bar chart where each bar represents a team or transaction, and the height of the bar corresponds to the frequency of that tag.

 2. Tag Co-occurrences:

-- A list of pairs of tags and how often they appear together in the same article.
-This helps in identifying which teams or transactions are frequently mentioned together, possibly indicating interactions or comparisons between them.
+- A list showing pairs of tags and their joint appearance frequency in the same article.
+From the dashboard, it's evident that the Milwaukee Brewers and Chicago Cubs co-occur most frequently, indicating potential interactions or discussions between them.

-- For visualization in Tableau:
-  - A heatmap where each cell corresponds to a pair of tags, and the color intensity indicates the frequency of their co-occurrence.
-Darker cells would indicate pairs of tags that often appear together.

 ### Sentiment Analysis Report:

 1. Sentiment Scores:

-- For each article, a sentiment score is calculated.
-This score, which ranges from -1 to 1, indicates the overall sentiment of the article.
-Negative values suggest negative sentiment, positive values suggest positive sentiment, and values close to zero indicate neutral sentiment.

-- For visualization in Tableau:
-  - A histogram showing the distribution of sentiment scores, allowing you to quickly see the general sentiment trend across articles.
-  - A scatter plot with articles on the y-axis and their corresponding sentiment scores on the x-axis.
-This visualization will let you pinpoint specific articles with strong positive or negative sentiment.
+- Each article possesses a sentiment score, ranging from negative values, suggesting negative sentiment, to positive values indicating positive sentiment.
+From the dashboard, articles tagged with Houston Astros recorded the highest positive sentiment score.

 2. Overall Sentiment Trend:

 - While not explicitly mentioned in the code, a subsequent analysis could involve plotting the average sentiment scores over time (e.g., monthly or yearly).
 This would help in understanding how sentiments towards MLB teams and transactions have evolved.

-- For visualization in Tableau:
-  - A line chart where the x-axis represents time (month/year) and the y-axis represents the average sentiment score.
-Peaks would indicate times of positive sentiment, while troughs indicate negative sentiment periods.
+### Top Baseball Keywords Analysis:

+- This report showcases the most frequently mentioned baseball keywords in the articles, exempting common stop words.
+From the dashboard, predominant words like hit, ERA, and walk were prevalent.
+Their respective counts are listed.

 ## Project Origin